Skip to main content

 • Surveying/monitoring habitats and flora and fauna to understand species numbers and relate this to relevant habitat management practices.
 For example, monitoring of the numbers of merlin (a native bird of prey) has resulted in areas of moorland being left unburned (burning is a common management technique to encourage new heather growth) and the establishment of single trees, which is encouraged as these are attractive to merlin in a moorland landscape.

-The apprenticeship will be delivered in the workplace and on-site one day per week at Broomfield Hall
+The apprenticeship will be delivered in the workplace and on-site at Broomfield Hall one day per week

 You will need to provide safety boots, overalls, waterproofs and writing materials.